DallanQ/tiny_towns/Manual.md

 If a player builds the monument Fort Ironweed, that player may no longer take and place resources every third round, in which players have their choice of resource, unless that player is the only player remaining.

-## Solo Variant
+## Solo Variant (page 6)

 There is no Master Builder in the Solo variant.

+### Setup

-setup Remove the following cards from the game when playing the solo variant:
+Remove the following cards from the game when playing the solo variant:

-## The Inn ( Opaleye'S Watch (

-## ), The Bank (

-).

-## ), Fort Ironweed (

-## ) And
+The Inn, The bank, Fort Ironweed and Opaleye'S Watch.

+### Solo rules

-solo rules Shuffle the 15 Resource cards to form a draw pile and reveal the top 3 cards.
+Shuffle the 15 Resource cards to form a draw pile and reveal the top 3 cards.
 You choose to place any 1 of the 3 resources shown in your town and construct buildings as normal.
 Then place the corresponding card face-down on the bottom of the draw pile and draw a new Resource card to replace it.

 Note: In this variant, Building and Monument cards that refer to other players naming resources (Factory, Warehouse, Statue of the Bondmaker) apply to choosing resources from the resource deck.